urbanadventurer/Android-PIN-Bruteforce/README.md

 Unlock an Android phone (or any device) by bruteforcing the lockscreen PIN.

-This software is for Android devices locked with a PIN.

-Nethunter Android
+This tool turns your Nethunter phone into a bruteforce PIN cracker!

 ## How it works